-Trial Managers complete regular reports reviewed by the senior members of the PC-CTU.
+Trial Managers log all SAEs reported.
 One of the metrics contained within this reporting is the number of SAEs reported and the cumulative number of SAEs for each study.
 Any concerns identified will be immediately raised with the Chief Investigator and may be tabled for discussion at the regular PC-CTU Management Committee meetings or referred to the study's DMEC for review.
 The DMEC also monitors the frequency and pattern of events reported as part of its independent oversight of the trial.